 ADHD College Student Adjustments

-Students with ADHD tend to have a harder time adjusting to the faster pace and self-directed study schedule of college.
-As such, it is very important for ADHD patients to begin their higher education career with a plan to help them make a successful transition.
+An ADHD College Student tends to have a harder time adjusting to the faster pace and self-directed study schedule of college.
+As such, ADHD patients need to begin their higher education career with a plan to help them make a successful transition.
 While many colleges offer specialized support resources to students with ADHD, you should arrive with a strategy already in place.

 You should also remain in close consultation with your doctor, as many children with ADHD are taken off their medication in their late teens or early twenties.
 Discontinuing your ADHD medication before you start college may make the transition even harder.